See this short film about our Adult Networks here

-The networks in Glasgow and Stirling are facilitated by our very dedicated volunteer, Liz.
+The networks in Glasgow and Stirling have been facilitated for many years by our dedicated volunteer, Liz.
 Jean has recently become the volunteer facilitator for the Edinburgh network and comes with a wealth of dyslexia experience from her working life.
 All of the upcoming meeting dates are posted on our Events page - see here for upcoming meetings.

 The Networks are support groups for people over 18 who have dyslexia.
 The meetings can help you to: